Getting old is serious and tasking business.

 Benjamin Franklin once argued that nothing was (is) certain in life except death and taxes.

-While that statement was made many centuries ago, it is still valid today as the very minute it was was made.
+While that statement was made many centuries ago, it is still valid today as the very minute it was made.

 Nothing has really changed – and the fear is manifested in various ways.